 During the design stage of your solar power system, you should also take wind speed into consideration.
 Especially if you are in areas where winds can go more than 180 kilometers per hour (110 miles/h), you must ensure that your solar power system can withstand the wind blows.

 Additionally, you need to specify the wind speed requirements for the solar structure manufacturer.
 This enables them to give you the correct types of racking.
 They might need to increase the thickness of the structural profiles.
-And, they will advise you how you should install your mounting structures whether attached, ballasted, concrete footing or any other type.
+And, they will advise you how you should install your mounting structures whether attached, ballasted, concrete footing, or any other type.

 Regardless of the type of installation, flat roof solar panels can still get optimal energy performance.
 This can be done in different ways.

-One way is by adjusting the solar arrays to optimum tilt angles, and to optimum direction where the modules will face on the roof.
+One way is by adjusting the solar arrays to optimum tilt angles, and to the optimum direction where the modules will face on the roof.
 This is an important thing to be included during the design stage.
 It is recommended that you prepare the drawing and the layout of the solar panels.

-Additionally, you can achieve optimal performance from your system by minimizing shading effects on your solar power system.
+Additionally, you can achieve optimal performance from your system by minimizing the shading effects on your solar power system.
 It can be achieved by adjusting the inter-row distances of solar arrays.
 This is very effective especially if your roof space is massive.
-If your flat roof has high parapet walls, choosing the right racking system, which will elevate the solar panels, is the best thing to do.
+If your flat roof has high parapet walls, choosing the right racking system, which will elevate the solar modules, is the best thing to do.
 Knowing and applying these things will help minimize the shading effects on your flat roof solar arrays.

 When installation day begins, start with ensuring the solar racking system conforms to your design and drawing.
 Then, complete the installation knowing that you have considered all the factors mentioned above.